 Lewis serves as session chair, International Conference on Information Fusion and chairperson for the American Association of Artificial Intelligence: Workshop on Human/Robotic Interfaces, Chairperson for IEEE Military Communications Conference and IEEE International Enterprise Networking and Services Conference.

-Lundy Lewis (2013-2016) is the current Chair of the Christos and Mary Papoutsy Distinguished Chair in Ethics and Social Responsibility.
+Lundy Lewis (2013-2016) was a previous Chair of the Christos and Mary Papoutsy Distinguished Chair in Ethics and Social Responsibility.

 A lecturer of graphic design, Tracy Dow joined SNHU in 2008.
 Dow's courses taught include Design and Color Theory, Typography, Graphics and Layout Print Media, Advanced Digital Design, and Desktop Publishing.
 Dow is also the creative director and owner of Mosaic Communications where she provides freelance art direction and graphic design services to a variety of clients from high-tech, manufacturing and financial to start-ups and nonprofits.